Holographic complexity for black branes with momentum relaxation

 \subsection{Complexity of charged black branes via CA conjecture}

-We use the CA conjecture (\ref{CA}) to compute the holographic complexity for charged AdS$_{d+1}$ black branes in the EMA theory.
+We use the CA conjecture (\ref{CA}) to compute the holographic complexity for the charged AdS$_{d+1}$ black branes in the EMA theory.
 The essential ingredient in this method is to evaluate the action on a WDW patch \cite{Brown:2015bva,Brown:2015lvg}.
-However, we follow the method in Ref. \cite{Carmi:2017jqz} in which not only the action in the WDW patch includes the bulk theory and the Gibbons-Hawking-York (GHY) boundary term \cite{York:1972sj,Gibbons:1976ue}, but also embraces boundary segments of joint terms due to intersection of the time-like, space-like, and null boundaries \cite{Hayward:1993my}.
+However, we follow the method of Ref. \cite{Carmi:2017jqz} in which not only the action in the WDW patch includes the bulk theory and the Gibbons-Hawking-York (GHY) boundary term \cite{York:1972sj,Gibbons:1976ue}, but also embraces boundary segments of joint terms due to the intersection of the time-like, space-like, and null boundaries \cite{Hayward:1993my}.
 This will be the general strategy that would be followed in the rest of the paper.
-The contribution of GHY surface terms are \be I_{bdy}=\frac{1}{8\pi G}\int_{\mathcal{B}} d^{d} x \sqrt{\gamma} K-\frac{1}{8\pi G}\int_{\mathcal{B'}} d\lambda d^{d-1}\theta \sqrt{\gamma}\,\kappa,\ee where $K$ is the trace of the extrinsic curvature $K_{\mu\nu}=-\gamma_{\mu}^{\rho} \gamma_{\nu}^{\sigma} \nabla_{(\rho}n_{\sigma)}$ that $\gamma_{\mu\nu}$ and $n_{\mu}$ are the induced metric on the boundary and the outward pointing unit normal to the boundary, respectively. $\kappa$ is the surface term for the null segments which measures the failure of the null generators to be affinely parametrized which is assumed to vanish, i.e., $\kappa=0$ and does not have any contribution to CA for null segments.
+The contribution of the GHY surface terms are \be I_{bdy}=\frac{1}{8\pi G}\int_{\mathcal{B}} d^{d} x \sqrt{\gamma} K-\frac{1}{8\pi G}\int_{\mathcal{B'}} d\lambda d^{d-1}\theta \sqrt{\gamma}\,\kappa,\ee where $K$ is the trace of the extrinsic curvature $K_{\mu\nu}=-\gamma_{\mu}^{\rho} \gamma_{\nu}^{\sigma} \nabla_{(\rho}n_{\sigma)}$, $\gamma_{\mu\nu}$ is the induced metric on the boundary and $n_{\mu}$ is the outward pointing unit normal vector to the boundary. $\kappa$ is the surface term for the null segments which measures the failure of the null generators to be affinely parametrized which is assumed to vanish, i.e., does not have any contribution to CA for null segments.